The Mailchimp Subscriber Popup provides a popup that allows visitors to join your Mailchimp email list.

 Connect your website to publish your pop-up on your site.
 Click Connect Now, and you will see this option:

-Enter your website’s URL, accept Mailchimp’s terms, and proceed to the next screen where they will give you a piece of code:
+Enter your website’s URL, accept Mailchimp’s terms, and on the next screen they will give you a piece of code:

-You will now need to paste the code into the
+You will need to copy and paste this code into the

-- Install and activate the free Insert Headers & Footer plugin.
+- Install and activate the plugin.
+It’s free to download and use.

-- In your WP Admin dashboard, go to Settings → Insert Headers & Footers.
+- In the WP Admin, go to Code Snippets → Header & Footer.

-- Paste the code into the Scripts in Header box and click Save:
+- Paste your code into the Header box and click Save Changes.

-Back in Mailchimp, click the Check Connection button to tell Mailchimp to check your site for the code.
-If you added it correctly, you would see a success message:
+In your Mailchimp account, you can now check to see if the connection to your site is successful.
+Click the Check Connection button and Mailchimp will check your site for the code.
+If you added it correctly, you should see a success message:

-The first visitors visit your page, they’ll get a popup with your subscription form.
+Going forward, when someone visits your site, they’ll get a popup with your subscription form.
 Mailchimp stores a cookie in the visitor’s browser, so they don’t get the popup more than once.

 Here’s an example: